 - Not especially lightweight for its screen size

 Lenovo rebranded its midrange and high-end gaming laptops line into the Legion line a few years back, and we’ve always been great fans of the Legion models.
-The Legion Y530 and Legion, in particular, were formidable entries in 2019, and for 2020 the Legion 5 take the line to newer heights.
+The Legion Y530, in particular, were formidable entries in 2019, and for 2020 the Legion 5 take the line to newer heights.
 In addition to a streamlined naming scheme, the Legion 5 rocks an updated keyboard, a more practical webcam with a privacy shutter, and either 10th Generation Intel core i7 or AMD Ryzen 7 4000 Series processors.

 The AMD Ryzen 7 4800H Processor, Nvidia GeForce GTX 1660 Ti and the 144Hz display in our review model provide butter-smooth full HD gaming experience, and it well rounded by plenty of storage and ports.